cjs-error/extend/README.md

 ExtendedError.thrown; // constructor specific error count
 ExtendedError.last; // the last error constructed

+// stackTraceLimit is inherited and each constructor may have its own stackTraceLimit ExtendedError.stackTraceLimit = Infinity;
+// Now all errors that inherit from ExtendedError will an infinite stack trace
+// unless they have set their own console.log(global.Error.stackTraceLimit === ExtendedError.stackTraceLimit) // false

 // The enumerable properties of a prototype object passed to "extend" will be copied by descriptor var prototype = { name: 'OptionalName' }
 Object.defineProperty(prototype, 'prop', {